 Council believes that the responsible handling of personal information and health information is a key aspect of democratic governance, and is strongly committed to protecting an individual's right to privacy.
-Accordingly, Council is committed to full compliance with its obligations under the Information Privacy Act 2000 (Vic) and Health Records Act 2001 (the Acts).
+Accordingly, Council is committed to full compliance with its obligations under the Privacy and Data Protection Act 2014 (Vic) and Health Records Act 2001 (the Acts).
 In particular, Council will comply with the Information Privacy Principles and Health Privacy Principles and how they may apply to you.

 Information Privacy Complaints Handling Procedure (26KB)